 These costs will include your rent or mortgage, business rates, utilities and security maintenance.

-If you employ staff you'll need to have employer's liability insurance, and all registered childcare businesses must have public liability insurance.
+If you employ staff you'll need to have employer's liability insurance.
+All registered childcare businesses must also have public liability insurance.
 You may also want to take out insurance for equipment, children's personal belongings, personal accidents for employees and children, plus others.

 This includes things such as telephones, postage and website maintenance, but also Ofsted registration fees.